goldsborough/ecstasy/README.rst

 							ecstasy.Color.Magenta | ecstasy.Style.Underline,
 							small=ecstasy.Style.Invert | ecstasy.Color.White)

-	# The first style passed will map to the first phrase, and following styles
-	# map to following phrases (there is an internal, incrementing counter).
 	# Keyword arguments (small=...) cause all phrases matching the string of
 	# the key to have the style specified by the keyword argument's value.